 $1 age 12 and older; 50 cents age 6-11; children under 6, seniors 62+ or disabled ride free

-Dog owners--leash your dog(s) when approaching the electrified fencing.
+When goats are present dog owners--leash your dog(s) when approaching the electrified fencing.
 Note that dog owners are responsible for any injury to livestock per California state law.

 > Trail Map

 The journey is as scenic as the destination at Point Pinole Regional Shoreline, a 2,315-acre parkland right next to densely populated Pinole, Richmond, and San Pablo.
 Trails lead through breezy meadows with wildflowers in season, through aromatic eucalyptus woods, or along bluffs and beaches on San Pablo Bay.